infratute/mean-stack/README.md

 ```

 ### Run Client & Server

-Run following command to start the client application and server concurrently.
 Open a terminal and ensure that you are in the directory within which your entire project is contained.
 Now run

 ```